 - The length of your fasts: My favorite fast length to try first is 20 hours.
 I recommend you fast 4-5 days a week.
-If you fast for 24 hours, no more than 3 days a week.
+If you fast for 24 hours, no more than three days a week.

 - How you feel when you fast.
 As you become metabolically flexible, your body sends you more reliable cues.
 Some days, you may notice you don’t feel as good.
 It’s ok to break your fast.

-Once you have determined the length and the frequency of your fasting window, you are good to go!
+Once you have determined the length and frequency of your fasting window, you are good to go!
 All you need to do is schedule it to make sure it happens and enjoy your favorite foods when you are in your eating window.